 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-This article will discuss why many investors turn to QQQ instead of the S&P 500 and help you decide if it’s worth your time and money.
+This article will discuss why many investors turn to the Invesco QQQ instead of the S&P 500, and will help you decide if it’s worth your time and money.

-QQQ is an exchange-traded fund (ETF) that passively tracks the Nasdaq-100 Index, which includes the 100 largest non-financial companies listed on the Nasdaq based on market cap.
+QQQ is an ETF that passively tracks the Nasdaq-100 Index, which includes the 100 largest non-financial companies listed on the Nasdaq based on market cap.

 Understanding Invesco QQQ ETF